claassenlab/MORESCA/README.md

 # MORESCA (MOdular and REproducible Single-Cell Analysis)

 This repository provides a template  on standardized scRNA-seq analysis using Python and the Scanpy library.
-All parameters of the workflow are controlled with single config file.
+All parameters of the workflow are controlled with a single config file.

 ## Usage